 Then came the phone call from Weaver's son.

-Weaver told reporters several months ago that the FBI considered him
+Weaver told reporters several months ago that the FBI considered him the prime suspect.

 'LIKE A DAUGHTER'

 Weaver, a single father, told The Associated Press last month that he treated Ashley as a daughter when she came to visit.
 He said he noticed Ashley often wore halter tops and miniskirts and that he often asked her to change into something more appropriate while at his house.

 "My sister, the first time she saw Ashley, she told me I got to watch myself," Weaver said at the time.
 "I said, 'Shut up, she's 12."'

 A chain-link fence erected by police around the property has become a makeshift memorial - festooned with flowers, teddy bears, and notes in which people expressed their grief.
 The owner of the home has indicated that the memorial will remain at the house until the community has healed from the dual tragedy.

 On Monday night, Michelle Duffey, Miranda's mother, toured the memorial.
 With a hood over her head and hiding her face, she walked along the fence, looking at the flowers, stuffed animals and notes left to commemorate the lives of her daughter and her friend, Ashley.
 She left without speaking to reporters.